 Costs and reimbursement by your health insurer

-The costs for all dental treatment are determined nationally by the Dutch Healthcare Authority on behalf of the government.
+The costs for all dental treatments are determined nationally by the Dutch Healthcare Authority on behalf of the government.

-For full reimbursement of the cost of an MAD, it is important that your specialist is accredited by the NVTS or EADMS.
-You need to submit a request to your health insurer prior to receiving the mouth guard.
+For full reimbursement of the cost of a MAD, it is important that your specialist is accredited by the NVTS or EADMS.
+You must submit a request to your health insurer before receiving the mouth guard.
 You also need a referral from an ENT specialist, pulmonologist or neurologist, as well as the results of the sleep study.
 You can find a summary of the procedures and costs involved in getting an MAD below.
 Your MAD specialist will give you a personalised cost estimate at your initial appointment.

 *There may be additional technical /material costs for these procedures.